 Our advisors will check for a duty of care when you call.
 Usually, legislation is used to do so.
 For example, the Road Traffic Act 1988 might be used for pelvis injuries sustained in a car crash.
 Similarly, the Health and Safety at Work Act 1974 could apply to workplace pelvis injuries.

 If your pelvis injury compensation claim is taken on, you can help with providing supporting evidence to show how the accident happened and who was to blame, so we’ll look at that a little later on.

 Pelvic injuries can be sustained in a variety of incidents and accidents.
 Some common accident claims we handle that involve pelvic injuries include:

-Although accidents involving trauma to the hips can often lead to pelvic injuries, our solicitors can help you to claim however your injury was sustained so long as somebody else’s negligence caused you to suffer.
+Although accidents involving trauma to the hips can often lead to pelvic injuries, our solicitors could help you to claim however your injury was sustained so long as it was somebody else’s negligence that caused you to suffer.

 The pelvis is the part of your body between the hips that contains your bladder.
 It is made up of the ilium, sacrum, pubis, coccyx and femur bones.
 Based on the criteria listed above, you could claim for any injury to the pelvis caused by somebody else.
 Some of the most common pelvic injuries that can lead to a compensation claim include:

 - Broken pelvis – where one or more of the pelvic bones is fractured.

 - Labral tears – where the cartilage on the outside of the hip joint (labrum) is torn.

 - Osteoarthritis – where an injury leads to an increased risk of arthritis in the joints of the pelvis leading to significant pain and stiffness.